Extended Fasting: Best Way to Break the Fast

 Other valuable nutrients include collagen, gelatin, hyaluronic acid, chondroitin sulfate, glycosamino glycans, proline, glycine, calcium, phosphorus, magnesium and potassium.
 These all help with the development of a healthy intestinal lining, strong joints, bones, ligaments and tendons as well as beautiful hair and skin (2, 3, 4, 5)

 You can either make your own bone broth or you can buy it in many grocery and health food stores.
 Premade bone broth comes in both liquid and powdered forms.
 My favorite brand of liquid premade bone broth is Kettle & Fire (here) while my favorite powdered form is the organic bone broth collagen protein that you can use in smoothies and shakes to get more of these key nutrients.
-We carry this product in a sugar-free vanilla, chocolate and pure flavor.
+We carry this product in a sugar-free vanilla and chocolate.

 Steamed veggies are a fantastic thing to bring into the body during both phase I and II of the refeed.
 We want to steam the veggies in order to break down the outer cellulose fibers that are challenging on the body to digest.
 As an example, many people suffer with gas and bloating after eating raw broccoli or cauliflower.
 This is in part, due to the challenges in breaking down these outer fibers.